patternpack/patternpack/docs/guide.md

 Patterns are composed of two files:

 - A Markdown (`*.md`) file that contains all the content for a documentation page
-- A Sass/LESS file with the styles for that pattern
+- A Sass/Less file with the styles for that pattern

 To get started, add those two files into one of your Structure folders (if you kept the defaults, it'll be `./src/atoms`, `./src/molecules`, and `./src/templates`).

-You can put anything you'd like for the documentation page in the Markdown file, but a good starting point is this template:
+It's recommended to use the following template for patterns.
+You can also add any additional content that is relevant to your Pattern Library.

 ```md
 ---